Types of Licences

 - Security Officer

 - Security Installer

 You must hold the appropriate Agent licence if you intend to advertise or in any way hold out that you are willing to supply the services of the licence holders outlined in the Security and Related Activities (Control) Act 1996 (the Act).

 Holders of Agent licences are not permitted to perform the duties of the non-agent licence types.
 They are only permitted to advertise the services of non-agent type licences and employ those licence holders.
 Additionally, Agents have particular obligations placed on them by the Act to maintain records and communicate information to the Commissioner of Police.

 An agent licence CANNOT be transferred and is only valid for the business it was originally applied for on behalf of.
 If a business wishes to change the holder of an Agents licence a full new application must be submitted.

-If you are subcontracting you MUST hold an agent's licence.
+If you are self-employed or subcontracting you MUST hold your own agent's licence.

 This licence authorises you to advertise and supply the services of Security Officers, Security Bodyguards, Security Consultants or Security Installers.
 It does not authorise you to work as a Security Officer, Security Bodyguard, Security Consultant or Security Installer.